2024 - 2025 Undergraduate Academic Catalog

 Resolution Process for Housing and Residence Life Policy Violations

-1. Students will be sent an electronic copy of the incident report, notice of the alleged Housing and Residence Life violations for which they may be held responsible, as well as the sanctions when it is clear a violation has occurred.
+1. Students will be sent an electronic copy of the incident report, notice of the alleged Housing and Residence Life violations for which they may be held responsible, as well as the action items when it is clear a violation has occurred.

-2. Students have the right to choose to meet with a Housing and Residence Life official to discuss policy violations and sanctions.
+2. Students have the right to choose to meet with a Housing and Residence Life official to discuss policy violations and action items.

 Sanctions

-Listed below is a range of sanctions for violations of Housing and Residence Life policies though not limited to those outlined below.
+Listed below is a range of action items for violations of Housing and Residence Life policies though not limited to those outlined below.
 A combination of those listed may be deemed appropriate.
 A student’s prior conduct record will be considered during the sanctioning phase of the student conduct process.

 1. Reprimand/official warning